 - When do I charge vat on travel expenses?

 - Do you charge vat on expenses to clients?

 In this guide, we’ll research in depth what to think about when charging clients for travel expenses and other costs.
 What’s more, we’ll look at when should I charge VAT on expenses and how to work out your recharge expenses VAT.

 Further initial thoughts

-It’s not very easy to find out how to recharge costs or work out VAT on recharges on your invoice.
+Previously, it wasn’t very easy to find out how to recharge costs or work out VAT on recharges on your invoice.
 Indeed, many clients may not be clear about how you should recharge costs or about the recharging expenses VAT element.
-In short, most will expect that you know how to invoice the cost recharges to your client.
+In short, most clients will expect that you know how to invoice your cost recharges.
 Therefore, you can research this on the web through HM Revenue & Customs (HMRC) and other websites.
-When you search for this, you may find the recharge process isn’t easy to locate.
-We aim to explain clearly what you have to do when you are a contractor recharging costs to your client.
+Now, HMRC have a page on `VAT: costs or disbursements passed to customers’ which covers the recharge process.
+In this guide, we aim to explain clearly what you must do when you are a contractor recharging costs to your client.
 That’s to say, we’ll also explain how you can recharge VAT correctly.

 Any goods or services which you pay for, which are a cost to your client, should be shown on your invoice to your client.
 Therefore, when you do this, you should show the costs separate on your contractor invoice.
 What’s more, you could also attach an expense recharged list to your invoice.
 To sum up, you’ll need to make it clear on your invoice or expenses recharged list which elements are for.

 What to think about first for your recharge invoice